 Parent and Student Portal

-Progress grades have now been posted and are available on the student information system (SIS).
-Parents and students may log in and view grades throughout the year, or if you would like a paper copy, you may contact the high school office to get one printed.
+Student schedules and demographic information are now available on the new student information system, although historical grades are not yet imported.
+Once the new system is completely setup, parents and students may log into the parent portal throughout the year to view schedules, grades, attendance, and lunch account balance information among other things.
+If you would like a paper copy of quarter or semester grades, you may contact the high school office to get one printed.
 If you are new to the district and need to set up the inital login for the parent portal, contact the high school office at 417-751-2330.

-The login link for the SIS website is: https://sdm.sisk12.com/AG
+The login link for the new student information system is: teacherease.com

 When your student is absent from school, please notify the high school office.
 The phone number to call is 417-751-2330, and the office opens every morning by 7:45am.
 If your student has had a doctor or dental appointment during school hours, please send a note from that office documenting their visit.

-The next ACT test date for this school year is October 24, 2020, and the registration deadline is September 20.
-The following opportunity to take the ACT will be December 12.
+The next ACT test date for this school year is September 9, 2023, and the registration deadline is August 4.
+The following opportunity to take the ACT will be October 28, and the deadline for that test date is September 22.
 For more information on the ACT, visit www.act.org or come by the Counseling Office.